accetto/xubuntu-vnc/README.md

 Contains resources for building [accetto/xubuntu-vnc-heroku-js-postgresql][this-docker-xubuntu-vnc-heroku-js-postgresql] images with [heroku/CLI][heroku-cli] and [PostgreSQL][postgresql] for JavaScript-based development with [Node.js][nodejs], [npm][npm], [Git][git], [Visual Studio Code][vscode] and [TypeScript][typescript].
 Additional [Node.js][nodejs] modules can be easily added using [npm][npm].

+#### [xubuntu-vnc-drawio][this-github-xubuntu-vnc-drawio]

+Contains resources for building [accetto/xubuntu-vnc-drawio][this-docker-xubuntu-vnc-drawio] images with the free open-source [desktop version][drawio-desktop] of the diagramming tool [draw.io][drawio].

+Several variations are available, including the one with the current [Firefox Quantum][firefox] web browser.

 #### [xubuntu-vnc-inkscape][this-github-xubuntu-vnc-inkscape]

-Contains resources for building [accetto/xubuntu-vnc-inkscape][this-docker-xubuntu-vnc-inkscape] images with the free open-source vector graphics editor [Inkscape][inkscape] and the free open-source bitmap image editor [GIMP][gimp].
+Contains resources for building [accetto/xubuntu-vnc-inkscape][this-docker-xubuntu-vnc-inkscape] images with the free open-source vector graphics editor [Inkscape][inkscape].

 Several variations are available, including the one with the current [Firefox Quantum][firefox] web browser.